realms-mud/core-lib/documentation/environments.md

 ##### For interior locations:
 call `void setInterior(string interior)`
-The pre-fabricated interiors are located in: /lib/environment/interiors
+The pre-fabricated interiors are located in: /lib/environment/interiors and any custom interior must inherit from `/lib/environment/interiors/baseInterior.c`.

 `setInterior("/lib/environment/interiors/library.c")` is equivalent to `setInterior("library")`

-It is implortant to note that you can only set either the terrain or the interior.
+It is important to note that you can only set either the terrain or the interior.
 If you try to set both, an exception will be thrown.

 Here's a complete example of a forest environment: